Thermometer basics: Taking your child's temperature

 - Oral temperature.
 Turn on the digital thermometer.
 Place the tip of the thermometer under your child's tongue toward the back of the mouth and ask your child to keep his or her lips closed.
 Remove the thermometer when it signals that it's done and read the number.
 If your child has been eating or drinking, wait 15 minutes to take his or her temperature by mouth.

 - Armpit temperature.
 Turn on the digital thermometer.
 When you place the thermometer under your child's armpit, make sure it touches skin — not clothing.
-Hold the thermometer tightly in place until the thermometer signals that it's done.
+While the device reads your child's temperature, hug your child, keeping the side holding the thermometer against your chest.
+Keep the thermometer tightly in place until the thermometer signals that it's done.
 Remove the thermometer and read the number.

 - Ear temperature.
 Turn on the thermometer.
 Gently place the thermometer in your child's ear.
 Follow the directions that come with the thermometer to ensure you insert the thermometer the proper distance into the ear canal.
 Hold the thermometer tightly in place until the thermometer signals that it's done.
 Remove the thermometer and read the number.